htmd.model module#

 - Parameters:

-states (ndarray, optional) – A list of states to visualize
+states (list or np.ndarray, optional) – A list of states to visualize

 protein (bool, optional) – Set to True to enable pure protein system visualization